How To Write An Expository Essay (7 Best Tips)

 2. Compile good notes and resources

+The more research you do in the beginning, the better your essay will be at the end.
 Gather as much information as possible.
-In fact, have more than you need so then you can use it strategically throughout your body paragraphs.
+Have more than you need so that you can use it strategically throughout your body paragraphs.

 Your resources may consist of: